 107.17 REMOVED MATERIAL

 Unless otherwise designated in the contract, removed material becomes the property of the Contractor.

-If the Contractor determines that the material will be disposed of, the material must be disposed in one of the following ways:
+If the Contractor determines that the material will be disposed of, the material must be disposed based on the contents of this section.